ozmodiar192/washyobutt/README.md

 cat ~/.wyb.pub | pbcopy
 ```

-Create a new key, give it a name, and paste it in.
+Create a new key in the github profile, give it a name, and paste in the public key from the clipboard.
 Now I should be able to push from my local github repo to my remote repo.

 Most people use github by memorizing a few commands, and then using them until something goes horribly wrong.
 It’s a lot to unpack and understand, but I’m going to touch on the high level concepts a bit as it pertains to what I’m doing.

 I have a local github repository that I made with git init, and a remote github repository I created through github.com.
 I need to hook them together by adding the github repo as the remote.
 The other (easier) way to do this is create the repo on github and then clone it, but I think this way is conceptually more clear.

 A remote is exactly what it sounds like; a remote github repository that you want to push to.
 Here’s the command: